-Just to give you an idea on what we did with just a few hours between Saturday and Sunday, here is a list of games that we tried:
+To give you an idea of what we did with just a few hours between Saturday and Sunday, here is a list of games that we tried:

 - Thrushbriar Hall